Okay.... The first "theory" that arrived by email was this snide remark from W.G. Wilson, an International Harvester fan:

 Bill

-This latest one was "anonymous".
+This one was "anonymous".

 John Deeres are green and yellow because the person who first painted them was smart.